Scandal brings election risk for rising Democratic star

 “Disappointed,” Slates, a Democrat, said flatly.
 But she quickly jumped to Hill’s defense, saying anything she did pales in comparison to what’s she’s witnessed under President Donald Trump.
 “I still love her,” she added.

-Just across the street at the local liquor store, the reaction was far different, highlighting the deep political divide that cuts through California’s 25th Congressional District, a long-standing Republican redoubt that has recently titled Democratic.
+Just across the street at the local liquor store, the reaction was far different, highlighting the deep political divide that cuts through California’s 25th Congressional District, a long-standing Republican redoubt that has recently tilted Democratic.

 “It’s a bad role model for the children,” said owner Danny Hawara, a registered independent who says he’s a strong gun rights supporter who leans right on politics.
 He has a message for members of Congress who don’t uphold the standards of conduct voters expect: “Leave office,” he said.

-Compromising photos of Hill and purported text messages from her to the campaign staffer, a recent college graduate when she joined Hill’s campaign last year, surfaced online this week in a right-wing publication and a British tabloid.
+Compromising photos of Hill and purported text messages from her to the campaign staffer, a recent college graduate when she joined Hill’s campaign, surfaced online this week in a right-wing publication and a British tabloid.
 Among the photos, Hill is seen embracing and kissing the woman.

 The scandal enveloping Hill comes at a time when there seem to be few hard rules about conduct and consequence for public officials.
 With the 2020 elections approaching, voters in her district will be asked to wrestle with basic questions about who was wronged, did it matter and whether any punishment is warranted.